dougp2/Multi_Timer_V2/README.md

   **Timer types**

 _OnDelayTimer myTimer1(UL)_ - A timer which runs when reset is false and enable is true.
-If reset is true or enable is false it is reset. isDone(bool) goes true when preset is reached, false otherwise.
+If reset is true or enable is false it is reset.&nbsp;  isDone(bool) goes true when preset is reached, false otherwise.

 _OffDelayTimer(UL)_ - Off delay timer functions like an on delay timer but enable and done